louayshaat/devdays-ansiblecompliance/README.md

-# Dev Days Ansible Compliance Session
+# DevDays Ansible Compliance Session
 This repository has the code related to the Session "Enabling Cloud Native Compliance Using Ansible"